 Each March 15th, The Hermitage celebrates the Anniversary of Andrew Jackson's Birthday with a grand display.
 Folks flock to the president's antebellum mansion for tours of the home and 1,120-acre grounds, where the president and his wife are buried.

 Spring also welcomes the Nashville Film Festival in mid-April, during which well-known and promising film producers present their works.
 Cinemas host screenings, and festivalgoers can attend film-related seminars and forums.

 One of Nashville's finest traditions is the running of the Iroquois Steeplechase .
 This classic event, held the second Saturday in May, has been a major festivity since 1941 and is said to be one of the longest-running steeplechases in the country.
-Attracting the city's elite, the steeplechase features seven races and is held in Percy Warner Park and is the perfect addition to any May travel packages.
+Attracting the city's elite, the steeplechase features seven races and is held in Percy Warner Park.

 If you're looking for fun things to do with friends, the Tennessee State Fair in September offers art exhibits, carnival rides, competitions, entertainment and pageants.
 In October, attend the Celebrate Nashville Cultural Festival , an ethnic festival with crafts, exhibits, food and more than 60 dance and music performances on seven different stages.